 Stroke is sometimes referred to as a brain attack because it impacts the brain in much the same way a heart attack impacts the heart.
-Every stroke is different and is largely dependent upon the area of the brain effected and the length of time that area was without oxygen.
+Every stroke is different and is largely dependent upon the area of the brain affected and the length of time that area was without oxygen.

-There are two types of strokes.
-Transient Ischemic Attack, or TIA, is when a blood clot clogs an artery for a short period of time.
+There are two types of strokes, Transient Ischemic Attacks, or TIA, and hemorrhagic strokes.
+A TIA occurs when a blood clot clogs an artery for a short period of time.
 This is sometimes called a warning stroke.
-The symptoms are much like a major stroke, however, they last for a shorter period of time.
-A hemoragic stroke is when a blood vessel ruptures and bleeds deep in the brain or on the surface of the brain.
+The symptoms are much like a major stroke, but, they last for a shorter period of time.
+A hemorrhagic stroke occurs when a blood vessel ruptures and bleeds deep in the brain or on the surface of the brain.